Work experience is a great way to gain some real life experience while you study and make yourself more employable.

 Work-related learning which is valued by employers can be gained from all the following:

 Voluntary work: Any type of work undertaken for no payment, usually outside of your course and in your spare time, with a not-for-profit organisation.
 More information on volunteering is available.

 Sandwich placements: assessed, paid work which is part of a student's course.
 It is often of one year's duration.

 Work placement: A period of structured work experience, which can be paid or unpaid.
 This can be arranged through your university, or organised by yourself directly with an employer and is for an agreed period of time.

 Work-based project: A specific piece of assessed work for a course, undertaken at an employer's premises or working to an employer’s project brief.

 Part-time work: Paid work undertaken during term-time or vacations and typically undertaken to earn money to support studying.
-Jobs4Students is the on campus part-time work experience scheme.
-It offers the opportunity for MMU students to work on campus in Manchester.
-Register to join the scheme.
+Jobs4Students offers MMU students opportunity to gain paid work experience on campus.
+Sign up to the mailing list.

 Vacation work: This could be full-time or part-time work for students looking to enhance their CVs or improve job prospects.